 Terms and Conditions

-- We try to be as fair as possible with regards to cancellation / switching fees and will always look at your individual circumstances.
+We try to be as fair as possible with regards to cancellation and switching fees as we appreciate life is unpredictable at times, so be assured we will always look at your individual circumstances to see what we can do for you.

-- A substitute delegate may be nominated prior to a course.
+A substitute delegate may be nominated prior to a course if somebody can no longer attend.
 It is the responsibility of the substitute delegate to have undertaken all relevant pre-course preparation.

 During the coronavirus pandemic we will endeavour to adapt to the ever-changing rules, regulations and legalities.
 We fully intend to run face-to-face courses where possible but the viability of our courses may be affected as vulnerable clients (themselves or their families) continue to shield or are wary about mixing with others in these uncertain times.
 Company funding is also an issue for many who are interested and we fully understand your position in the current climate.